Welcome to today's edition of the Rush 24-7 podcast.

 Israel is.

-Now you tell me why in the world what a major media operation, and this guy, this Hezbollah leader's picture right now is much bigger than Tony Snow's.
+Now, you tell me why in the world what a major media operation, and this guy, this Hezbollah leader's picture right now is much bigger than Tony Snow's.

-He's getting a bigger area of the frame of the uh TV than is Tony Snow and the White House press conference today, the press briefing that he conducts.
+He's getting a bigger area of the frame of the TV than is Tony Snow and the White House press conference today, the press briefing that he conducts.

-Why what's the purpose of that?
+What's the purpose of that?

 No, I'm not sure what you're talking about here, but I wanted to go back to my point.

-I mean, I just think you're totally blown out of proportion and they are terrorists and they need to be stopped.
+I mean, I just think you're totally blown out of proportion, and they are terrorists, and they need to be stopped.

 It's not just Hezbollah.

-Uh bin Laden has been praised for some of the great social work he has done.
+Bin Laden has been praised for some of the great social work he has done.

-For example, let's do let's do a comparison.
+For example, let's do a comparison.

 I want to play these cuts back to back just to illustrate my point.

-Here is a montage of CNN, MSNBC, CNN, and I don't know who this uh fourth guy is.
+Here is a montage of CNN, MSNBC, CNN, and I don't know who this fourth guy is.

 Listen to this again.